 “Students get to learn about Cyber Kill Chain and other methodologies/frameworks, which addresses attackers methodology … with a goal of distrusting the attack process as early as possible,” says Dalal Alharthi, an assistant professor of cybersecurity at the University of Arizona’s College of Applied Science & Technology.
 “This is significant to prepare them to be able to evaluate security posture in organizations and to build some recommendations based on the findings.”

 Georgia Tech’s Enterprise Cybersecurity Management course is intended for students who wish to design and lead cybersecurity organizations working closely with security teams.
-The course is part of Georgia Tech’s Online Master of Science in Cybersecurity
+The course is part of Georgia Tech’s Online Master of Science in Cybersecurity.

 “We definitely see students that want to get a view into a corporate environment, and what is it like,” explains Jerry Perullo, a professor of the practice in Georgia Tech’s School of Cybersecurity and Privacy.
 “Organizational behavior, interpersonal skills, how to deal with other departments, what to expect at a large enterprise are the priorities, that sort of thing.”